jerseyweeds/multistreamnews.tv/NETWORKS_README.md

 # Networks.txt Maintenance System

-This directory contains scripts to automatically maintain the `Networks.txt` file, which contains live YouTube news streams for the MultiStreamNews.TV application.
+This directory contains scripts to automatically maintain the `Networks.txt` file, which provides an optional live stream database for the MultiStreamNews.TV application.
+The application uses built-in channels by default for reliability and speed, with Networks.txt available as an enhanced option via toggle button.

 ## Files